DavesCodeMusings/raspberry-cobbler/docs/wifi-side-quest.md

 ~ # ls -F /lib/modules/
 6.12.62-v8+/
 ```

+> The modules directory takes up about 30 MB or so of space.
+Not a lot, but it's nearly half the root file system on this minimalist project.
+If you really want to conserve space, the actual modules needed for my Raspberry Pi 3B v1.2 wifi are shown below.
+Other models and revisions may require different modules.
+>
+> ```
+> ~ # lsmod | awk '{ print $1 }'
+> brcmfmac_wcc
+> brcmfmac
+> cfg80211
+> rfkill
+> brcmutil
+> ```

 ### Adding firmware
 Copying the firmware files to the Pi is similar in many ways to copying the kernel modules.
 The exception is, the firmware comes from another git repository.